ELMM: Efficient Lightweight Multimodal Large Language Models for Multimodal Knowledge Graph Completion: Introduction

-To address the aforementioned challenges, we propose ELMM, the first novel method to leverage \textbf{E}fficient \textbf{L}ightweight \textbf{M}ultimodal Large Language \textbf{M}odels (\textbf{ELMM}) for MKGC.
-First, we propose a \textbf{M}ulti-view \textbf{V}isual \textbf{T}oken \textbf{C}ompressor (\textbf{MVTC}) based on multi-head attention mechanism to identify the most representative image tokens from both textual and visual views.
-This compressor adaptively compresses image tokens based on their semantic relevance to the textual description(containing entities and relations) and their intrinsic visual importance, compressing all image tokens from multiple input images into a fixed number of high-information tokens.
-This strategy significantly reduces visual noise and avoids modality conflicts, thereby enhancing both the inference efficiency and the representational capacity of the model.
-Second, through empirical observation, we identify a structural redundancy in the attention layers of MLLMs when applied to MKGC task—specifically, certain layers exhibit highly similar input and output representations, indicating limited contribution to overall performance.
-To mitigate this, we propose an attention pruning strategy that removes these redundant layers, effectively reducing computational overhead during inference.
-Additionally, we observe that the error introduced by the pruning strategy can be compensated by a linear projection, and in turn design a pipeline to initialize the linear projection.
+To address the above challenges, we propose ELMM, the first novel method to leverage \textbf{E}fficient \textbf{L}ightweight \textbf{M}ultimodal Large Language \textbf{M}odels (\textbf{ELMM}) for MKGC.
+First, we propose a \textbf{M}ulti-view \textbf{V}isual \textbf{T}oken \textbf{C}ompressor (\textbf{MVTC}) based on multi-head attention to select the most informative visual tokens from both textual and visual views.
+MVTC adaptively compresses visual tokens according to their semantic relevance to the textual description (entities and relations) and their intrinsic visual salience, aggregating tokens from multiple images into a fixed set of high-information representations.
+This design effectively reduces visual noise and modality interference, improving both inference efficiency and representational capacity.
+Second, we empirically identify structural redundancy in MLLM attention layers for MKGC, where certain layers produce highly similar input–output representations and contribute marginally to performance.
+To address this, we propose an attention pruning strategy that removes such redundant layers, significantly reducing inference overhead.
+We further observe that the pruning-induced error can be effectively compensated by a linear projection, and accordingly design a principled initialization pipeline for this projection.